Odyno/simple-vertical-timeline/readme.txt

 3. Add Event on Timeline
 4. Shortcode for Event
 5. Timeline responsive view
+6. Share Event

 == Changelog ==

 = ToDo =
 * I18n

+= 0.0.2 =
+* new share icons
+* new the "more" button on event
+* new settings page with help
+* WP 4.6 ready

 = 0.0.1 =
 * Baseline to Release